maydewd/artisan/ProjectDesign.md

 * A comprehensive internal messaging application
 * Customizable views

 ### Functionality

 The app is designed with two central users in mind: artists and art consumers (see User Stories for more in depth list).
 As an artist, one of our clients has given necessary functionality to protect and benefit the artists.
 This includes the ability for in app payment and a required deposit before on-order art is made.

 We have also considered functionality to protect the user.
 The inclusion of video into the app where artists can upload videos of their artistic process will allow consumers to better authenticate the art they buy.

+### Quality

+We conveyed to our clients that there is a tradeoff between quality and quantity of what can be accomplished.
+The clients conveyed there are several areas they are willing to sacrifice quality in order to allow us to create more feature.
+These include: messaging and payment.
+The clients expressed the messaging app can be primitive (no audio or image sending) and are flexible to the payment method linking directly to PayPal.
+However, it also needs to be noted both these features are considered essential.

 ### Database

-We discussed with the client that it is expected we used our own server (through Duke OIT) to house data during this semester.
-As the end of the semester approaches we will help more this data to an Amazon AWS server the client already has.
+We discussed with the clients that it is expected we used our own server (through Duke OIT) to house data during this semester.
+As the end of the semester approaches we will help more this data to an Amazon AWS server the clients already have.
 Once the data is transferred the cost will depend on the traffic the app receives.

 # User Stories